jupyterhub/mybinder.org-deploy/docs/source/command_snippets.md

 kubectl drain --force --delete-local-data --ignore-daemonsets --grace-period=0 $node
 ```

-and then the node pool deleted:
+and then the node pool can be deleted:

 ```bash
 gcloud --project=binder-staging container node-pools delete $old_pool --cluster=staging --zone=us-central1-a